 Contact us today for your Free Quote

-Black Friday and Cyber Monday are just around the corner, signalling the start of the festive shopping season.
+Black Friday and Cyber Monday are just around the corner, signalling the start of the festive shopping season once again.
 But as these major sales events grow in popularity, so does their environmental impact.
-Brits alone are projected to spend over £4 billion this Black Friday, contributing to a cycle of hyper-consumption and waste.
-In 2024, as sustainability becomes a core value for many consumers, it’s crucial to approach Black Friday with both intention and mindfulness.
+In the UK shoppers are projected to spend over £4 billion on a Black Friday, contributing to a cycle of hyper-consumption and waste.
+In 2025, as sustainability becomes a core value for many consumers, it’s crucial to approach Black Friday with both intention and mindfulness.

 Here’s how to embrace a more sustainable approach this year: